shantoroy/shantoroy.github.io/_posts/2021-12-15-best-free-bootstrap-responsive-portfolio-resume-templates.md

 ---
 layout: single
 title: "Best Five Free Bootstrap Template for Personal Portfolio or Website"
 excerpt:  "Are you searching for a stunning and free Bootstrap template to showcase your personal portfolio or website?
 Bootstrap is a powerful and widely-used framework that enables developers and designers to create beautiful, responsive, and user-friendly websites.
-In this post, we have gathered the best five free Bootstrap templates that are perfect for personal portfolios, blogs, or small business websites.
+In this post, I have gathered the best five free Bootstrap templates that are perfect for personal portfolios, blogs, or small business websites.
 These templates are easy to use, customizable, and come with a clean and modern design.
-So, let's dive in and check out our top picks!"
+So, let's dive in and check out my top picks!"
-seo_title:  Your  meta  title
+seo_title:  "Top 5 Free Bootstrap Templates for Personal Portfolio or Website"
-seo_description:  Your  meta  description
+seo_description:  "Looking for a free and responsive Bootstrap template to showcase your personal portfolio or website?
+Check out my top 5 picks of the best Bootstrap templates that are customizable and easy to use!"
 header:
   image: "https://live.staticflickr.com/65535/52098485927_c14ca376b4_o.png"
   teaser: "https://live.staticflickr.com/65535/52098485927_c14ca376b4_o.png"